All-optical valley switch and clock of electronic dephasing: Results

 \section{Results}

 Throughout the paper, we will be considering weak-field, resonant processes between the upper valence bands and lowest conduction bands of 2D materials.
 First, we illustrate our method in hBN described by the two $p_z$ bands closest to the band gap, as shown in Fig.~\ref{fig:bands}a.
 It will become clear that the arguments are general, and later we will apply the method to MoS$_2$ including 22 bands (Fig.~\ref{fig:bands}d,e).
-The light-matter interaction is simulated using the density matrix equations in the independent particle approximation, as described in previous works~\cite{Silva2019High, Silva2019Topo, Uzan2020}.
-The initial equilibrium band structure and dipole couplings of hBN and MoS$_2$ are obtained from first principle calculations using the open-source codes QuantumEspresso~\cite{Giannozzi2009} and Wannier90~\cite{mostofi2014wannier}.
+The light-matter interaction is simulated using the density matrix equations in the independent particle approximation using \emph{ab initio} equilibrium band structures and dipolar couplings, as described in previous works~\cite{Silva2019High,Jimenez-Galan:21}.
 An exponentially-decaying electronic dephasing with lifetime $T_2$ is included to account for the loss of coherence between the valence and conduction bands.
-The robustness of our method against the dephasing time $T_2$ is explored for a wide range of values.
-We consider the particles to be electrons, and excitonic effects are not included.
+We consider the particles to be electrons, and excitonic effects are not included due to the bigger numerical complexity.
 However, all of the results are equally applicable to excitons.
-In fact, the valley switching method we introduce here is expected to work better with excitonic states, which are localized in the crystal momenta, as we discuss below.
+In fact, the valley switching method we introduce here is presumed to work better with excitonic states, which are localized in the crystal momenta.

 To illustrate our method, let us first consider the problem where two linearly-polarized pulses with perpendicular polarizations and non-overlapping in time interact with hBN, as shown in Fig.~\ref{fig:dephasing}a,b.
 Besides their polarization direction, the two pulses in the sequence are identical.
 They are carried at the resonant band gap frequency $\omega=6$~eV, have a Gaussian envelope of 1.15~fs full width at half maximum and field strength of $F_0 = 0.1$~V/\AA.